multiversx/mx-docs/docs/developers/relayed-transactions.md

 [comment]: # (mx-context-auto)

-### Preparing relayed v2 transaction using erdjs
+### Preparing relayed v2 transaction using mx-sdk-js-core

-`erdjs` has built-in support for relayed transactions version 2, by using a builder which allows one to prepare such a transaction.
+`mx-sdk-js-core` has built-in support for relayed transactions version 2, by using a builder which allows one to prepare such a transaction.

 Resources: